Zettelkasten-Method/zettelkasten.de/content/posts/2023/06/building-a-second-brain-and-zettelkasten/index.md

 Forte does give some tips on **Capture**.
 However, I do not consider them essential to understanding BASB.
 Therefore, I will not go into them in detail.

 **Organize** is the step where we empty the inbox and incorporate the resources into the *PARA* system.
-In doing so, we use the hierarchical nature of PARA: We first check if the resource can be used for something urgent and then work our way to less urgent:[102][#forte2022]
+In doing so, we use the hierarchical nature of PARA: We first check if the resource can be used for something urgent and then work our way to less urgent:[^forte-19]

+[^forte-19]: Forte 2022, 102

 <%= insert_rel_image file: "2023-06-17_basb-file.png" %>